BekaValentine/TextEditor/README.md

 - Navigation commands include things like going to previous locations

-- Good non-moded key combos for navigation and selection
+- Good non-moded key combos for navigation, selection, deletion, etc. in a nano-like way